 Kholile Elvin Gumede who is better known as DJ Clock is a South African DJ, music producer and a businessman.
-He has won multiple awards in music industry with his platinum selling albums to his name.
+He has won multiple awards in music industry with his platinum selling albums.

 Prior to DJ Clock breaking in to the music industry he had a brief stint at a Music Production and DJ Training Project in Rosebank, Gauteng.

 It was only around 2007 that he started making strides in the music industry by producing for other artists.

 His first certified big hit song he produced was for Big Nuz titled “Ubala” in 2008.
 The song went on to be a huge success winning awards at the South African Music Awards (SAMA) and the Metro FM Awards.